The Falcon Platform

 Falcon Allied Supply Chains

-Identifies and advances tier-one copper projects in Zambia, operating within the U.S. bilateral critical-minerals agreement to build the allied supply chain the energy transition and defense industrial base require.
+Identifies and advances tier-one copper projects in Zambia, operating under the Pax Silica framework and the developing U.S.–Zambia critical-minerals compact to build the allied supply chain the energy transition and defense industrial base require.

 Allied Supply Chains does not operate in opposition to domestic supply.
 It builds the allied-nation copper pipeline that U.S. policy has explicitly called for.
-Only a company with the Tenke Fungurume and Mutanda pedigree can credibly advance it.
+Only a company with the Tenke Fungurume, Mutanda, and KCC pedigree can credibly advance it.

 Explore Allied Supply